aft6/aft6.github.io/_posts/2018-09-24-Continuing-with-Fuze.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td>Prior to this lesson, I had no experience using this software, however, I had used other software sites, such as Github and JS Bin, which require a significant amount of coding. </td>
+    <td>In the previous lesson, with my pair, I had set up a Fuze Computer and performed some very basic coding following an instruction book.
+I was familiar with how to plug the machine in and where to go to find the coding page. </td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>My aim for this lesson was to set up our fuze beginner program onto our monitors with a partner and then follow a handbook to set up basic patterns for the computer to follow, such as repeatedly pasting our name every few seconds. </td>
+    <td>The overall aim for this lesson was to continue progressing along the booklet learning new skills and to develop a wider understanding of simple programming that we could undertake. </td>
   </tr>
   <tr>
     <td>Did I reach my target? </td>
-    <td>I reached my target this lesson as I managed to create a simple group programming instructions for the computer to follow with my pair.  </td>
+    <td>I reached my target as I finished the first task in the booklet, however, after we finished this, our Fuze Computer, which was labelled 'repair,' switched off and a message on the monitor said that it was ‘killing the programme.’
+We tried a different fuze box and lots of different monitors but none worked, so in the end we had to go in another group, where progress was much slower. </td>
   </tr>
 </table>